 Pension contributions made by an employee benefit from income tax relief.
 Tax relief on pension contributions is available for up to 100% of earnings, provided the employee is under 75.
 Both employer and employee will still pay any National Insurance contributions that are due.

-Pension tax relief is restricted by an annual allowance of £50,000.
-There is no tax relief on pension contributions in excess of the annual allowance unless you have unused allowances (up to the maximum £50,000), which you are allowed to carry forward for up to three years.
-(Note that the annual allowance is being reduced to £40,000 from April 2014.)
+Pension tax relief is restricted by an annual allowance of £40,000.
+There is no tax relief on pension contributions in excess of the annual allowance unless you have unused allowances (up to the maximum £40,000), which you are allowed to carry forward for up to three years.

 The way tax relief on pension contributions is given depends on the particular scheme.
 With occupational schemes, employees’ pension contributions are generally paid into the scheme without any tax being deducted, automatically giving pension tax relief at whatever rate of income tax the employee pays.